lakka-switch/documentation/faq.md

 ***

 Open SSH and run the command `pactl load-module module-raop-discover`.
 This will discover all AirPlay receivers on your network and add them as PulseAudio sinks.
 Then, use `pactl` to select the sink corresponding to the desired receiver.
+You can also use the module `module-raop-sink` to directly connect to the right receiver, given its IP (see full command below).

 You can use your Android device as an AirPlay receiver by using the [AirBubble](https://play.google.com/store/apps/details?id=com.bubblesoft.android.airbubble&hl=fr) app.